-In 100+ years we have transformed the lives of 12,750 boys and families, and by the year 2025, we want to change the lives of 2,000 more youth and families in crisis.
+In 100+ years we have transformed the lives of over 13,000 youth and families, and by the year 2025, we want to change the lives of 2,000 more youth and families in crisis.

 67%had been abused, neglected or witnessed violence inside or outside the home64%had been runaways70%were taking psychotropic medications95%had school problems including multiple suspensions, expulsions and truancy